 Please read the Industrial Training Guidelines before making arrangements, to ensure that your industrial placement complies with the requirements of the degree program.

-Jacqueline Smith, 5th year Bachelor of Engineering Materials Science and Engineering/Master in Biomedical Engineering student, talks about her industrial training experience:
+Charlotte Dawes, 5th year Bachelor of Engineering (Materials Science and Engineering)/Bachelor of Engineering (Chemical Engineering) student, talks about her industrial training experience:

 When I arrived at NC State University, I discussed my project options with Professor Maria and I was eventually given the task of investigating how to create high quality thin films of iridium.
 This research was done to aid the work of researchers as part of a collaborative project between NCSU and the University of Virginia, who are investigating iridium as a potential transducer in time domain reflectivity measurements.
 These measurements help us to determine thermal properties such as the thermal conductivity of materials at high temperatures.
 We were interested in investigating iridium due to its resistance to oxidation at high temperatures and its high melting point, which are problems associated with other commonly used transducer materials when used at elevated temperatures.